How to index sites requiring authentication with Zoom

 Cookie-based or session-based authentication

 Cookie-based authentication however, usually appears as a form on a page, and is implemented by server-side scripts (such as PHP or ASP or Cold Fusion).
-Because there is no standard method as to how this can be implemented, Zoom is unable to automatically login to access the protected web page.
-However, there are alternative methods to bypass this.
+This method of authentication is typically inaccessible to most spiders because there is no standard way to login.

 Example 2.
 A typical website with cookie-based (or session-based) authentication